 What No One Tells Gay Men About Sperm Donation

-Michael Albo reveals everything you wanted to know — and some things you probably didn't — about the sperm donation process
+Michael Albo reveals everything you wanted to know — and some things you probably didn't — about the sperm donor process

 No one tells you how difficult it is to aim your ejaculate.
 You will be sitting there in one of the strange jerk-off rooms at a donation clinic, and you will have to get the cup (a small, plastic cup like a urine sample container) in the right position and squirt in a precise yet still orgasmic way that you probably have never done before.
 It’s not easy at all — unless, maybe, you have done porn.
 They will probably have a lounge chair set up for you.
 Often this chair will be covered in butcher paper.
 I found that very un-sexy, and discovered the best position for me was to jerk off while on my knees, holding the cup below me like I was asking for change on the street.
 Maybe this will work for you too.